handrews/OpenAPI-Specification/src/oas.md

 It is important for tooling to be able to determine which dialect or meta-schema any given resource wishes to be processed with: JSON Schema Core, JSON Schema Validation, OpenAPI Schema dialect, or some custom meta-schema.

 The `$schema` keyword MAY be present in any Schema Object that is a [schema resource root](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#section-4.3.5), and if present MUST be used to determine which dialect should be used when processing the schema.
-This allows use of Schema Objects which comply with other drafts of JSON Schema than the default Draft 2020-12 support.
+This allows use of Schema Objects which comply with other drafts of JSON Schema than the default draft 2020-12 support.
 Tooling MUST support the <a href="#dialect-schema-id">OAS dialect schema id</a>, and MAY support additional values of `$schema`.

 To allow use of a different default `$schema` value for all Schema Objects contained within an OAS document, a `jsonSchemaDialect` value may be set within the <a href="#openapi-object">OpenAPI Object</a>.
 If this default is not set, then the OAS dialect schema id MUST be used for these Schema Objects.
 The value of `$schema` within a resource root Schema Object always overrides any default.